easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Code_style.md

 <!-- theme: warning -->
 >**Do not change Redmine!**
 >
->Do not change any Redmine files directly.
+> Do not change any Redmine files directly.
 Easy Project is a plugin for Redmine, not a fork.
+> As we mentioned in [Repository structure]() Redmine is the main Rails app on which our system is built.
+> It's the forbidden zone, because if a new version of Redmine is released, we replace our Redmine with the new version and all changes are overwritten.
+> That means that your code will be lost.

 <!-- theme: info -->
 >**Try to use existing code.**
 >
 >Before adding something, inspire yourself within the existing code base.
 Try to find an applicable existing solution, copy and modify it.
 On the other hand, avoid blind copy-pasting.
+When you use a method, you have to know what it does.
 >
 >Don't be afraid to explore the source code.
-Look at models, controllers or views and do it similarly - syntax, code style.
-When you use a method, you have to know what it does.
+Look at models, controllers or views and do it similarly - try to follow current syntax or code style.
+We want our codebase to be consistent.

 <!-- theme: info -->
 >**Comments**